Knowledge Transfer and Innovation Fund full guidance

 - projects to enhance crofting skills

-The KTIF grant scheme is designed to support demonstration or benchmarking and similar types of innovative projects.
-For example, Monitor Farms as well as pilot projects and co-operation projects that aim to introduce innovative approaches to agricultural and land management practice.
+The KTIF grant scheme supports demonstration or benchmarking of innovative projects.
+For example, pilot projects and co-operation projects that aim to introduce innovative approaches to agricultural and land management practice.

 The types of projects that are supported in this area are: